vivek874/Spotify-DataAnalysis/README.md

-I analysed the Spotify data set to answer various insightful questions about the data set:
+I analysed the Spotify data set to answer various insightful questions about the data :

 1. Distribution of track popularity
 2. Top 10 track genres